 A staff list provided by the city shows that there are currently six code enforcement officers, compared to 10 in 2011.
 Abatement also lost three maintenance workers over this time period.

-Richmond City Manager Bill Lindsay says that staffing and budget has been reduced across the board for city departments during the last eight years.
-Some have managed to maintain their budgets through grants, but infrastructure and maintenance hasn’t had this luxury.
+Richmond City Manager Bill Lindsay says that staffing and budget have been reduced across the board for city departments during the last eight years.
+Some have managed to maintain their budgets through grants, but infrastructure and maintenance haven’t had this luxury.